sata/go-git-http-backend/README.md

 ## Motivation

 To provide an easy way for writing tests in Go for any tooling that interacts with a remote Git repository.

 In my case, it was to test a GitOps promotion tool behaviour was correct.
-As in, the actual artefact of running the promotion tool, resulted in manifest in the appropiate environments.
+As in, the actual artefact of running the promotion tool, resulted in producing commits and Git blobs that matched our expectations of both path and content, while still testing end to end of the tool, without any mocks or test interfaces over client or storage.

 ## Development